 Organizations in 2018 will have greater capabilities to decentralize information need, through both blockchain- and non-blockchain-based solutions.
 In this article, Joe Stuntz, Vice President of Cybersecurity at One World Identity (OWI) gives his digital privacy and security predictions.

 All Posts by this author

 Women are underrepresented in the tech sector —myth or reality?
 In addition to the Women in Tech survey, we also launched a diversity series aimed at bringing the most inspirational and powerful women in the tech scene to your attention.
-Today, we’d like you to meet Fay Arjomandi, co-founder of mimik.
+Today, we’d like you to meet Kristel Kruustük, co-founder & CEO of Testlio.

 We need to merge the new and the old if we are to improve and survive in today’s market.
 Otherwise, we are facing extinction because new and better ways of thinking come along.
 In this article, Viktor Farcic, Senior Consultant at CloudBees, explains why we need to combine experience with innovation.

 “Release notes are a good place to provide details about a vulnerability, but a poor choice for notifying users about it”

 Snyk‘s latest report titled The State of Open Source Security emphasized the importance of the overall security of open source.
 We’ve previously suggested that you should be mindful about where your code is coming from but this doesn’t mean you shouldn’t use open source code.
 We talked with Guy Podjarny, CEO and co-founder of Snyk about all this and more.

 If you’re looking for a project that builds lightweight VMs which feel and perform like containers but offer security advantages of VMs, you’re in luck.
 There’s a new open source project called Kata Containers that aims to build “extremely lightweight virtual machines that seamlessly plug into the containers ecosystem.”